swo/16s-book/manuscript/sec02.md

 study is a good way to reduce biases.

 I suspect that a stronger signal comes from reagent or lab-specific contamination.
 Commercial reagents often come pre-loaded with bacteria.
+(Like, not in a good way.)
-In our lab, we notice that _Halomonas_ and _Shewanella_ species often appear where they shouldn't, and the effect appears to depend on the particular extraction kit we use.
+In our lab, we notice
+that _Halomonas_ and _Shewanella_ species often appear where they shouldn't, and the effect appears to depend on the particular extraction kit we use.
 Interestingly, although the HMP project tried very hard to standardize protocols